Tpj-root/LinuxCNC_HowItWorks/README.md

 # LinuxCNC_HowItWorks

-1. LinuxCNC Overview:
+**1. LinuxCNC Overview:**

     - LinuxCNC is open-source software for controlling CNC machines.
     - It runs on Linux with a real-time kernel for precise motor control.
     - Commonly used for milling machines, lathes, 3D printers, and robotics.

 2. CNC Machine Components: